EstrellaSpaans/Python-World-Data-Analysis-Report/README.md

 ### Summary Findings:

 Our region shines in diversity.
 Some countries face on-going civil war, others are economically prosperous due to their natural oil reserves.
-Indicators should be closely monitored by the countries of the region to develop future strategies for the triple bottom line: social, environmental, economic sustainability.
+Indicators should be closely monitored by the countries of the region to develop future strategies for the triple bottom line: social, environmental, and economic sustainability.

 #### Null Values / Accuracy
 - Syria and West Bank / Gaza have the most null values due to political instability.